Top Five: Vancouver Brunch Spots

 Wendy Underwood

 Nothing kicks off a weekend like tucking in to a well-deserved brunch, so it’s no surprise that The Burrard’s front desk is often asked by guests for brunch recommendations.
-Of course, you’ll find two fantastic options without even leaving the building: Elysian Coffee not only serves up quality caffeine but also some stellar baked goods, and it’s hard to go past Burgoo Bistro’s belly-filling brunch offerings.
+Of course, you’ll find one fantastic option without even leaving the building: Elysian Coffee not only serves up quality caffeine but also some stellar baked goods.
 But for those venturing further, here are our top five picks for brunch in Vancouver.

 Maxine’s Café & Bar